-A brief identification of the patients (to include age, sex, and race, if relevant) scheduled to be seen on that day and their chief complaints are presented.

-If this is a return office visit, a short summary of past assessments and treatments, along with the response of the patient to the treatment, is shared.
-Also noted are future plans.

-By the end of Case Preview, all cases will have been discussed as a group, and the clerkship is prepared to start the first scheduled patient's care.

-Case Preview should finish at least 5 minutes early in order to discuss any cases on an individual basis if needed.
-(SCNM staff and student cases are not to be discussed without the permission of the patient.)
+- Students should be prepared to start on time and review all cases beforehand.
+All lab work and medical records should be in the chart, reviewed, and ready to be discussed. - A brief identification of the patients (to include age, sex, and race, if relevant) scheduled to be seen on that day and their chief complaints are presented. - If this is a return office visit, a short summary of past assessments and treatments, along with the response of the patient to the treatment, is shared.
+Also noted are future plans. - By the end of Case Preview, all cases will have been discussed as a group, and the clerkship is prepared to start the first scheduled patient's care. - Case Preview should finish at least 5 minutes early in order to discuss any cases on an individual basis if needed.
+(Sonoran University staff and student cases are not to be discussed without the permission of the patient.)

-Case Review Format
+(c) Case Review Format

-Case review consists of an overview of diagnosis or chief complaint of the patients seen during the clerkship.
+- Case review consists of an overview of diagnosis or chief complaint of the patients seen during the clerkship.
 Cases will be chosen for brief presentation.
-If a case is selected, the patient's name, sex, age, prominent characteristics, history of present illness, and current management of the case will be included.

-At the beginning of Case Review, students will report briefly on each patient, identifying the chief complaints and diagnosis.
-The best teaching cases will be chosen, and the students will present each in a concise (6-7 minutes) format according to naturopathic principles of treatment.
-(SCNM staff and student cases are not to be discussed without permission of the patient.)
+If a case is selected, the patient's name, sex, age, prominent characteristics, history of present illness, and current management of the case will be included. - At the beginning of Case Review, students will report briefly on each patient, identifying the chief complaints and diagnosis. - The best teaching cases will be chosen, and the students will present each in a concise (6-7 minutes) format according to naturopathic principles of treatment.
+(Sonoran University staff and student cases are not to be discussed without permission of the patient.)

-Charting Procedure
+(d) Charting Procedure

-Note: With the implementation of the Electronic Health Records (EHR), some of this information is no longer applicable for clinical clerkships at the Medical Center or Neil Riordan Center for Regenerative Medicine; however, it will still apply to extended sites and for future practice management.
-Students are responsible for approving charts within the timeframe designated by their supervising physician.
-On all rotations utilizing Electronic Health Records. charts must include at minimum any information that at another physician would need to properly triage that patient by the end of the day.
+Note: With the implementation of the Electronic Health Records (EHR), some of this information is no longer applicable for clinical clerkships at the Sonoran University Medical Center or Neil Riordan Center for Regenerative Medicine; however, it will still apply to extended sites and for future practice management.

+Students are responsible for approving charts within the timeframe designated by their supervising provider.
+On all rotations utilizing Electronic Health Records, charts must include at minimum any information that another provider would need to properly triage that patient by the end of the day.
 This includes relevant history, physical exams, vitals, assessment and plan.
-This is to assure on-call physicians have access to all necessary information should the patient call later that dav.
+This is to assure on-call physicians have access to all necessary information should the patient call later that day.